Posted on 3/07/2015 by James Sullivan

 However if your company values are words such as “Passion” or “Fun” but you look around and 50% of staff aren’t really passionate about their job and don’t have fun, then I would question those values.
 If one of your company values are “humble” (just by saying it you prove that you are not) or the old classic - “Integrity” (in there just to impress clients) – then your values are simply just - nice sounding buzzwords.

 How do you feel about your company values?

 Are they behaviours and skills that are present in your fellow employees?

-Check out 'Our Story' to read more about our true values at TheDriveGroup.
+Check out 'Our Values' to read more about what is true to us at TheDriveGroup.